Art Prize Jury 2025

 Head of Arts Technologies, Serpentine

 Kay Watson is a producer and curator specializing in art, advanced technologies, photography, and video games.
-In addition to serving as Head of Arts Technologies at London’s Serpentine, Kay is also a Trustee for both Mediale and The Photographers’ Gallery, London, and an advocate for innovation in contemporary art.
+In addition to serving as Head of Arts Technologies at London’s Serpentine, Kay is also a Trustee for Mediale and The Photographers’ Gallery, London, and a committed advocate for innovation and experimentation in contemporary art.

 Larry Achiampong